We bloggers are obviously here to become echoers of God’s glory, not our own. Yet there are still valid reasons to seek a larger audience.

 15. When you lose followers or get criticized, consider it an opportunity for sanctification.

 You’ll lose people.
 You’ll get criticized.
 It’s inevitable.
 Don’t get into this game and expect 100% approval.
 In fact, the more approval you’re receiving, the safer you’re probably playing it.
 (That applies to me as well as to anyone.)

 When it happens, don’t melt down.
 See it as a “heart check”.
-Nothing reveals our deepest motives better than failures, or their cousins Criticism and Abandonment.
-Sure, losing a few followers isn’t the worst kind of Abandonment, but it still stings a little.
-It’ll give you a good chance to see whether you’re doing this for your own visibility and praise, or whether you’re doing it for God’s glory.
+Nothing reveals our deepest motives better than failure, or her cousins Criticism and Abandonment.
+Sure, losing a few followers isn’t the worst kind of Abandonment, but it stings.
+And that’s a golden opportunity to examine whether you’re doing this for your own visibility and praise, or for God’s glory.